-- 2. Breakfast Program: In August 2019, Glacier High School Charter began a meal program for the first time.
+- 2. Breakfast Program: In August 2019, Mountain Home School Charter began a meal program for the first time.
 We used a vending machine that we stocked with milk and ready-to-go USDA-approved school breakfast meals.
 These meals were available at no cost to any student qualifying as Free or Reduced Meal status.
 Further, these meals were available to all other students at our school at minimal cost.
-When the school shutdown occurred in the spring, families enrolled at Glacier were notified by our school communication system Parent Square, that our packaged breakfasts were available for any family with pick-up at our school campus.
-In addition, our local partner school districts (YUSD and FUSD) provided school breakfast and lunch for any child in the community, up to the age 18, irregardless of what school the child attended.
+When the school shutdown occurred in the spring, families enrolled at Mountain Home were notified by our school communication system Parent Square, that our packaged breakfasts were available for any family with pick-up at our school campus.
+In addition, our local partner school districts (YUSD and FUSD) provided school breakfast and lunch for any child in the community, up to the age 18, regardless of what school the child attended.
 This meal service operated Monday through Friday throughout school closures.
 With our 2020-21 school year opening with Distance Learning, we continue to offer our meal program to any qualifying student. - 3.
 Professional Development: Teachers were required to attend professional development that focused on strategies and resources to improve distance learning.
 Our technology team provided this training.
-In addition to multiple days of virtual learning training this past spring, all teachers received further training to improve and facilitate the best distance learning instruction for students.
+In addition to multiple days of virtual training this past spring, all teachers received further training to improve and facilitate the best distance learning instruction for students.
 This professional development occurred before and during the first week of the 2020-21 school year.
 The basic fundamentals for running ZOOM meetings and classes was held on one day with advanced ZOOM platform training held on a second day.
-Glacier High purchased new Document Cameras and we held a training session on how to use these.
+Mountain Home purchased new Document Cameras and we held a training session on how to use these.
 Teachers were also trained on Google Classroom and how to use Flipgrid, which is a tool teachers can use to upload instructional videos to show students during instruction.
 Finally, we've held administrative and staff meetings so that discussion and collaboration with one another is prioritized.

-4. Commitment to Students: Because Glacier operates an Independent Study program of Personalized Learning, we work cooperatively with parents and students to ensure that curricular and instructional pieces are built around each student's needs, abilities, and interests.
+4. Commitment to Students: Because Mountain Home operates an Independent Study program of Personalized Learning, we work cooperatively with parents and students to ensure that curricular and instructional pieces are built around each student's needs, abilities, and interests.
 The personalized learning model allows us to serve all pupils, including those with diverse learning needs such as English learners, foster youth, and low-income.
-This allows Glacier to tailor the education methods best suited to the needs of each individual student.
+This allows Mountain Home to tailor the education methods best suited to the needs of each individual student.
 Regardless of socioeconomic status, limited English, or those in foster care, this population of students are in frequent contact with their assigned, credentialed Advising Teacher.

 Our standards-aligned curriculum includes integrated learning models for EL students.
-In addition, every student under our care whether EL, foster youth, and/or low-income is provided with a credentialed advising teacher who works closely with the student and his/her parent on a frequent, regular basis providing needed guidance and support.
+In addition, every student under our care whether EL, foster youth, and/or low-income is provided with a credentialed Advising Teacher who works closely with the student and his/her parent on a frequent, regular basis providing needed guidance and support.
 All unduplicated students have access to weekly distance learning classes which serve as added supports.
-Of our total enrollment of 2019-20 in Glacier, 39.42% were unduplicated pupils with 0.73% homeless/foster youth; 0% for EL pupils; and 38.69% qualified as low-income.
-Total enrollment numbers at the start of the 2020-21 school year, 25.29% of students qualified for free or reduced meals.
-We currently do not have any EL, foster or homeless student populations.
+Of our total enrollment numbers at the start of the 2020-21 school year, 40.25% make up our unduplicated pupil population.

-Glacier High also recognizes the special needs of our students with disabilities.
+Mountain Home also recognizes the special needs of our students with disabilities.
 Individual progress monitoring is maintained by our Special Education (SpEd) Coordinator and RSP Teacher ensuring that compliance and annual goals are met.
-Close collaboration between the SpEd team, Advising Teacher, high school counselor, and a student's parent/guardian ensures that the needs of the student are addressed.
+Close collaboration between the SpEd team, Advising Teacher, and a student's parent/guardian ensures that the needs of the student are addressed.
 Through distance learning, the same level of supports are used to assist students with disabilities.